Your smartwatch says your VO₂ max dropped. But your workouts feel strong and your endurance is improving. The numbers don't match reality.

 This is rarely a training problem, it’s a measurement problem.

 Wearable devices, walking tests, and running tests estimate VO2 max in fundamentally different ways.
-The same person can get conflicting values depending on the test, and understanding why helps you choose the measurement approach that matches your goals.
+The same person can get conflicting numbers depending on the measurement, and understanding why helps you choose the test that matches your goals.
+The assessment below makes that match based on your current training and fitness level.

-This highlights the challenge of producing reliable fitness estimates under variable, real-world training conditions.
+This highlights the challenge of getting reliable fitness estimates under variable, real-world training conditions.

 These limitations help explain why smartwatch estimates, field tests, and laboratory measurements can all produce different results for the same person.